knpwrs/connect-static-transform/README.md

       cache: true, // optional, caches in memory as well as on the client
       maxage: 3600 // optional, sets the maximum number of seconds a client should keep the compiled file (defaults to one year)
     }));
+### LESS
+To use the Less middleware factory you must have [LESS](http://lesscss.org/) installed in your project.
+From there, you can create a LESS middleware using `st.less(options)`.
+See the following example:

+    // If you have a file `foo.less` in `__dirname` then you can access the compiled css at the url `/css/foo.css`: app.use(st.less({
+      root: __dirname, // where to open the less files from
+      path: '/css', // optional, sets where to serve from
+      cache: true, // optional, caches in memory as well as on the client
+      maxage: 3600, // optional, sets the maximum number of seconds a client should keep the compiled file (defaults to one year)
+      options: { // optional, options object to send directly to the LESS compiler
+        compress: true
+      }
+    }));
 ### CoffeeScript
 To use the CoffeeScript middleware factory you must have [Snockets](https://github.com/TrevorBurnham/snockets) and [Coffee-Script](https://github.com/jashkenas/coffee-script) installed locally.
 Compilation is handled by Snockets.
 You can create a CoffeeScript middleware using `st.coffee(options)`.
 See the following examples: